EIFS, Architecture, and the Sustainable Design Revolution

 Sustainability Drives Change in Design and Construction Practices

-As design and construction become more sustainable, today's focus on lowest initial-cost will be displaced by integrated project delivery practices.
-Early design phase collaboration among larger, more diverse design teams will help architects deliver projects that are both sustainable and cost-effective.
+One tool that can be used is integrated project delivery.
+Early design phase collaboration among larger, more diverse design teams helps architects deliver projects that are both sustainable and cost-effective.

 Architects will need all the collaboration they can get.
 Trying to attain sustainability objectives through product selection is not likely to answer the complex tradeoffs inherent in architecture.
 Taking a holistic viewpoint enables designers to create systems-based strategies, where key components of the building are evaluated on their contributions to multiple design objectives.
 That way, aesthetic, functional, economic, building science and sustainability goals can be effectively reconciled to meet the emerging demands of 21st century architecture.